Dear Dr. K,

 How can you be a better husband?
 On a very fundamental level, being a better husband means looking at your wife with fresh eyes.
 It means not viewing her as a “wife” or even a “woman” but as a human being.

-Your wife asked you to share the heavy lifting of managing a marriage, not only domestic labor and childcare but the emotional responsibility to care about her as a human being, to get to know her, to value her opinion and seek it out, to listen to her complaints and weigh them as carefully as you do your own.
+Your wife asked you to share the heavy lifting of managing a marriage, not only domestic labor and childcare, but the emotional responsibility to care about her as a human being.
+She asked you to share the mental load and recognize the invisible labor she’s been doing for years.
+You may deeply care about her, but just not say it or show it by your actions.
+That’s a big problem.
+She wanted you to get to know her, to value her opinion and seek it out, to listen to her complaints and weigh them as carefully as you do your own.

 The culture trivializes housework and childcare, but women don’t.
 They report feeling stuck with the lion’s share of the labor, which robs them of significant time, resources, and opportunities.
 This time could have been used to advance their careers, participate in greater self-care, and feel better about themselves and their lives.

-But the problem is invisible to many men.
+But the problem of invisible labor and emotional load is invisible to many men.
 Over half of the women surveyed say their spouse denies that things are unequal between them.
-You, yourself, told me that her complaints “just aren’t true.”
+You told me that her complaints “just aren’t true.”
 The invisibility of unequal labor is particularly common if the husband believes he does more around the house than his father.
 And when you aren’t the one doing it, these tasks become invisible to you and look automatic.

 And in case you believe this is all overblown, Gottman’s research found that of the 65% of men who trivialized their wife’s concerns, were unmoved by her requests, or showed her no respect during an argument, 81% ended up divorced.